Chocolate Drip Cake

 image of chocolate ganache being poured into a plastic squirt bottle to add drips to a cake

-Not everyone has these on hand, but they’re pretty cheap to buy!
-You can find them at Target, Walmart, or on Amazon (that’s where I get mine).
+Not everyone has these on hand, but they’re easy to find online.

-You can also place your ganache in small piping bag if you don’t have a bottle.
+You can also place your ganache in a small piping bag if you don’t have a bottle.

 image of chocolate ganache drips being added to a chocolate drip cake using a plastic bottle